 The de luxe package includes accommodation in a two-person room (with an option for adding a third bed), with an en-suite bathroom.
 Imagine an ok hostel style comfort – it’s not a luxury hotel.
 Plus naturally all the stuff in the basic package – bedding, full catering, workshops and game.
 It would be ideal to book these rooms in pairs.
-The price of this package is 140 E. The number of the de luxe rooms is limited and currently sold out.
+The price of this package is 160 E. The number of the de luxe rooms is limited.

 You will find detailed practical information in the Design Document.

 The main practical information follows:

 Game and workshops

 The game itself takes 4 hours on Saturday afternoon.
 It is preceded by a long stretch of workshops, starting on Thursday at 19:00 and continuing throughout Friday and Saturday morning.
 In the workshops, the players will learn blues dance and how to play with it and co-create their characters and stories.
 The game and the workshops are designed to form one rounded experience and are inseparably connected.
 We aim the workshops in themselves to be a fun, dynamic experience.

 You will find details regarding the weekend schedule in the Design Document.

 Dance and gender

 Blues is not physically demanding and you do not need to know blues dance, or any dance, ahead of time.
 We will teach you everything you need in the workshops.
 You can pick your dance role (leader or follower) regardless of your off game gender and the character and story creation is also not gender-dependent in any way.